Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Author Biographies

+\parpic{ } \textbf{Ibsa Jalata} is a Ph.D. student under supervision of Prof. Khoa Luu in CVIU Lab at the University of Arkansas, in Arkansas.
+He received his MSc degree from Chonbuk National University in South Korea in 2017.
+He completed his BSc from Addis Ababa University in Ethiopia.
+He has been working as a Lecturer in Adama Science and Technology University, Ethiopia.
+His research interests include Activity Recognition, Action Localization, Face Detection and Recognition, and Biomedical Image Processing.

-\bio{Fig/Kaushik_Roy.png} \textbf{Kaushik Roy} is an Associate Professor in the Department of Computer Science at North Carolina A\&T State University (NCAT).
-He received his PhD from Concordia University, Montreal, QC, Canada in 2011 in Computer Science.
-He completed his MS degree in Computer Science from the Concordia University in 2006 and B.Sc. degree in Computer Science \& Technology from University of Rajshahi, Bangladesh in 2000.Previously, he worked as a postdoctoral fellow in the Department of Electrical and Computer Engineering at University of Waterloo, ON, Canada during 2011-2012.
+\parpic{ } \textbf{Kaushik Roy} is an Associate Professor in the Department of Computer Science at North Carolina A\&T State University (NCAT).
+He received his Ph.D. from Concordia University, Montreal, QC, Canada in 2011 in Computer Science.
+He completed his MS degree in Computer Science from the Concordia University in 2006 and B.Sc. degree in Computer Science \& Technology from University of Rajshahi, Bangladesh in 2000.
+Previously, he worked as a postdoctoral fellow in the Department of Electrical and Computer Engineering at University of Waterloo, ON, Canada during 2011-2012.
 His current research is heavily focused on cybersecurity, cyber identity, biometrics, machine learning (deep learning), and big data analytics.
-He has over 105 publications, including 19 journal articles.
-He is an interim co-director of the Center of Excellence in Cybersecurity Research, Education and Outreach (CREO) at NCAT.
+He has over 140 publications, including 33 journal articles.
+He is the director of the Center for Cyber Defense at NCAT.
 He also leads the Cyber Identity and Biometrics (CIB) and Artificial Intelligence and Machine Learning Research (AiM) labs.
-His research is supported by the National Science Foundation (NSF), Department of Defense (DoD) and CISCO Systems. \endbio
+His research is supported by the National Science Foundation (NSF), Department of Defense (DoD), Department of Energy, and CISCO Systems.